 Where T= number of surviving adults in treatment bottles

-C= number of surviving adults in control bottles
+C= number of surviving adults in control bottles this equation is misplaced here.
+Kindly transfer to section under toxicity bioassay

 Tukey’s multiple comparison test was used to evaluate differences in the adjusted mortality rate between the two botanical insecticides.
 The adjusted mortality rate was arcsine transformed prior to ANOVA.
 Concentration-mortality data was subjected to probit analysis to identify the lethal concentrations that caused 50 and 90 % mortality.
 The data were analyzed using SPSS version 22.0 (IBMM Corp) for Windows 10.

 Results and Discussion